hanzala-transfi/OTC-DOCS/README.md

 - Minimum payout limit is: TZS ≥ 2000, UGX ≥ 3000, ZAR ≥ 20
 - Payouts in ZAR take 1 day for bank settlement
 - Only supports payout, payoutDetails, and getBalances services

 ### Pay2Pay
 - Only supports payout, payoutDetails, and getDepositDetails
 - Minimum payout for VND is 10,000

 ###  PayOK
 - crypto is not supported, only fiat support is there.
 - In payoutDetails, toCurrency is also required to be passed because of different MID accounts.
 - Minimum payout limit for IDR is 10,000 and for VND is 50,000.
 - only `payout`, `payoutDetails`, `balances` API are supported.

+###  Codex
+- getAccountDetails, getDepositDetails, trade, tradeDetails, tradeRate & balances api is not there.
+- In this everything is handled at transfer function itself.
+Once the request is made a deposit address will be returned and after makking a  deposit on that address the amount will settleed in fiat.

+###  PayOK
+- crypto is not supported, only fiat support is there.
+- trade, tradeDetails & tradeRate not supported.